peamaeq/bump-into/README.md

 Copyright (c) 2020 autumnontape

-This project may be reproduced under the terms of the MIT or the Apache 2.0 license, at your option.
-A copy of each license is included.
+This project may be reproduced under the terms of the MIT license, a copy of which should be available to you in a file called COPYING.